PointCNN++: Performant Convolution on Native Points

-Clearly, the global memory read from $\mathbf{W}$ is a bottleneck, and therefore, this access pattern must be addressed to improve performance.
+Note that the process of each triplet is independent of others, as long as the conflict on Reduction write to $\mathbf{F}^{\text{out}}$ is governed by atomic primitive.
+Therefore, there is a straightforward parallelism strategy to accomplish the computation of all the triplets: let each thread handle the computation of one triplet.
+While this strategy seems ideal in terms of parallelism, significant amount of slow global memory access is involved, as illustrated in~\Fref{fig:memory_access} (left): Clearly, the global memory read from $\mathbf{W}$ is a bottleneck, and therefore, this access pattern must be addressed to improve performance.
 Mathematically, the final results are invariant to the processing order of the triplets\footnote{Practically, the results may vary with order due to numerical effects (\emph{e.g.}, floating-point arithmetic).}, but a sorting of the triplets could significantly change the memory access patterns, as illustrated in~\Fref{fig:memory_access} (right).
 More specifically, given the triplet list $\mathcal{T} = \{(i, j, k)\}$ sorted by $k$, if it is split into consecutive groups of length $L$, based on Pigeonhole Principle, \emph{most} of the groups contain triplets that share the same $k$ value.
 More specifically, in the case of $K \ll \left| \mathcal{T} \right|$, a practical approximations of the expectation number of unique $k$ in each group is $1+\frac{L \times K}{\left| \mathcal{T} \right|}$\footnote{This is a classic problem that combines order statistics with a variant of the coupon collector's problem.
 The expected number of unique values in a single group is $1+(L-1) \left[ \frac{K(1-{(1-\frac{1}{K})}^{\left| \mathcal{T} \right|})-1}{\left| \mathcal{T} \right|-1} \right]$.}, which approaches 1, when $L \times K \ll \left| \mathcal{T} \right|$.